 (Image ©Tim Griffith / Architect: Renzo Piano and Chong Partners)

-TEECOM has completed over 30 LEED-certified (Platinum, Gold, Silver) projects including the LEED Platinum Mills College Life Sciences Building in Oakland, the LEED Platinum Gordon & Betty Moore Foundation in Palo Alto, and the LEED Gold UC Berkeley Energy Biosciences Building.
+TEECOM has completed more than 50 LEED-certified (Platinum, Gold, Silver) projects including the LEED Platinum Mills College Life Sciences Building in Oakland, the LEED Platinum Gordon & Betty Moore Foundation in Palo Alto, and the LEED Gold UC Berkeley Energy Biosciences Building.

 (Image ©Marco Zecchin / Architect: Hawley Peterson Snyder Architects)